Gravitational Redshift

 What is observed

-Light emitted from a region of strong gravity is observed at a lower frequency when measured in a region of weaker gravity.
+Light emitted from a stronger gravitational environment is observed at a lower frequency when measured from a weaker one.

 -